 Do you have pain, numbness or tingling in your arm or wrist or hands?
 These are all common symptoms of carpal tunnel syndrome, and if you are experiencing these symptoms in Denver, we can help.

 Once symptoms of pain and tingling appear, the condition frequently worsens and permanent nerve damage can easily occur if not treated properly.
 To avoid surgery, it is best to seek treatment as soon as your symptoms begin.

-Our approach to the detection and treatment of Carpal Tunnel Syndrome begins with locating the underlying cause, which is often in the neck or wrist.
+Our approach to the detection and treatment of carpal tunnel syndrome begins with locating the underlying cause, which is often in the neck or wrist.
 This is accomplished with a complete consultation, x-rays (when necessary) and a thorough chiropractic, orthopedic, physical and neurological examination from a qualified expert.

 After the underlying problem is determined and a diagnosis is made, your treatment options are discussed and a personal treatment plan will be prescribed.

 Although carpal tunnel syndrome can be extremely painful, it is highly treatable with early diagnosis and proper treatment.
 Seeking prompt treatment from a licensed chiropractor is one of the best things you can do if you are looking to avoid surgery.